Tribes credited with elevating vaccinations in rural Arizona

 "If I adjust data that's included in the CDC report but not on the state dashboard, then you could 100% say with certainty that the only reason why those rural counties were ranked higher than urban is because of tribal participation in vaccination campaigns," said Will Humble, former department director.
 "There's no way it could be anything else."

-Santa Cruz had an extremely high vaccination rate of 146%.
+Santa Cruz had an extremely high vaccination rate of 146% among a population of roughly 46,000.
 Officials say that figure is because of laborers from Mexico as well as visitors.
-Seasonal workers in produce warehouses, a major industry there, got the jab through the county and University of Arizona-run mobile health units in border communities, said Jeff Terrell, the county's health director.
+Seasonal workers in produce warehouses, a major industry there, got the jab through the county and University of Arizona Health Sciences-run mobile health units in border communities, said Jeff Terrell, the county's health director.

 "You look at the numbers that we've put out there," Terrell said.
 "If you think about the vaccination sites at the border as well.
 If you add that into the county — yes, I think that was a contributing factor."